Tax Credits and Deductions for Seniors

 Everyone wants to keep more of their hard-earned money.
 Luckily for seniors, many of whom are on a fixed income, there are several ways to save on taxes.
 With one out of three seniors aged 70 to 79 having saved less than $100,000 for retirement1, every deduction counts.

-A good way to make sure you aren’t missing out on deductions is to get professional guidance.
-There are free tax preparation services available to seniors through the IRS and AARP.
+A good way to ensure you aren't missing out on deductions is to get professional guidance.
+Seniors can access free tax preparation services through the IRS and AARP.
 Also, those with an adjusted gross income (AGI) of $73,000 or less per year can file online for free using one of several tax software providers.
 These online providers and IRS-certified volunteers can answer questions about senior tax perks like the ones below.

 When You Turn 50